Definition of

 The anteater is a clear example of an insectivorous animal.

-Before moving on, it is important to remember that an insect is an arthropod : an invertebrate whose body, covered by a cuticle, has several segments and has appendages.
-The body of an insect is divided into abdomen, thorax and head and has three pairs of legs, a pair of antennae and, usually, at least one pair of wings.
+Before moving forward, it is important to remember that an insect is an arthropod : an invertebrate whose body, covered by a cuticle, has several segments and has appendages.
+The body of an insect is divided into an abdomen, thorax and head and has three pairs of legs, a pair of antennae and, usually, at least one pair of wings.

 Species that eat insects

-Species that feed on these animals are called insectivores.
-There are other species that eat insects, but these do not represent the most important food in their diet, and so are not classified as insectivores.
+The species that feed on these animals are called insectivores.
+There are other species that, although they eat insects, these do not represent the most important food in their diet, which is why they are not classified as insectivores.

-Insectivorous plants
+insectivorous plants

-As an example, we can mention that the plants known as sundew are insectivorous.
+As an example we can mention that the plants known as sundew are insectivorous.
 Thanks to the tentacles that allow them to capture and digest insects, they feed in this way.

 Insectivorous plants: way of capture

-Carnivorous plant
+carnivorous plant

 We can also mention the so-called wineskin plants , which use pitfall traps .
 Their shape is similar to that of a jar, inside which they house a substance that they use to drown their prey.
-First, they attract them with certain aromas that emerge from the edge of said structure , which is slippery and causes them to fall inside until they reach the bottom, where they carry out the digestive process.
+Firstly, they attract them with certain aromas that arise from the edge of said structure , which is slippery and causes them to fall inside until they reach the bottom, where they carry out the digestive process.